 Any other safety device deemed necessary for the safe completion of a task.

-Every individual employee is responsible for their personal protection Equipment (PPE).
+Every individual employee is responsible for their PPE.
 If you leave it at a job site, home, or in your vehicle you may not be unable to work that day.
 In addition, you may be required to purchase replacement equipment and/or subject to disciplinary action.

-We take your safety seriously and we expect you to as well.
+We take your safety seriously, and we expect you to as well.

 5-15.
 Employee Dress and Personal Appearance

 You are expected to report to work well groomed, clean, and dressed according to the requirements of your position.
 Some employees may be required to wear uniforms or safety equipment/clothing.
 Please contact your Supervisor for specific information regarding acceptable attire for your position.
 If you report to work dressed or groomed inappropriately, you may be prevented from working until you return to work well-groomed and wearing the proper attire.

+In an effort to promote professionalism at every level we ask that you wear clean clothes each day with a belt and a shirt of appropriate length to be tucked in.

 5-16.
 Publicity/Statements to the Media